Norland77/freshcode-frontend/README.md

 ### Running the Application

-#### Development Mode

-Start the application in development mode with the following command:
+Start the application with the following command:

 ```bash
 npm run dev